Scythe-Anticheat/Scythe-Anticheat/README.md

 A1: No.

 Q2: Is it customizable?<br />
-A2: Yes but you need to modify the .mcfunction files
+A2: Yes using /function settings/<setting>. or by modifing the .mcfunction files

 # Notes: